PushkalM11/Machine-Learning-Course/README.md

-Machine-Learning-Course
+# Machine-Learning-Course
-These are the assignments in the Machine Learning Course from Stanford
+Solved assignments and lecture notes in the Machine Learning Course from Stanford